udx/wp-stateless/readme.txt

 == Changelog ==

+= 2.1.0=
+* FIX - override default cache control.
+* FIX - fixed custom domain bucket support with setup assistant.
+* FIX - improved support for wp_calculate_image_srcset.
+* NEW - Support for GOOGLE_APPLICATION_CREDENTIALS environment variable.
+* NEW - Added bucket region option to setup assistant.
+* NEW - Added custom file type support for File URL Replacement setting.
+* NEW - Added failover to image url when not found on disk for sync tool.
+* ENHANCEMENT - updated service account role to Storage Object Admin.

 = 2.0.3 =
 * FIX - Fixed Fatal Error which was occurring on WordPress Multisite after upgrading plugin from 1.x to 2.x.
 * ENHANCEMENT - Improved support of PDF files.